 Additionally, here are a few diet tips to help you lower triglyceride levels

 – Reduce your intake of saturated and trans-fat in your diet which is commonly found in animal products, fast foods, commercially baked goods, and other packaged foods.

 – You can opt for oils rich in monounsaturated and polyunsaturated fats such as olive oil or canola oil for cooking.
 These not only keep your cholesterol in check but also protect the heart.

-– Eat a diet low in carbohydrates and fats and high in protein, especially plant proteins which can help control TG naturally at home
+– Eat a diet low in carbohydrates and fats and high in protein, especially plant proteins which can help control triglycerides naturally

 Follow these simple tips to control triglycerides and cholesterol level at home.
 Also, go for regular health tests and consult your doctor if your lipid profile tests are abnormal or indicate high cholesterol level despite following diet control and taking medications on time.
 Stay healthy, stay happy!

 (The article is reviewed by Dr. Swati Mishra, Medical Editor)